I’ve updated this post on 5 August 2020 for the latest changes in VAT legislation

-This is a grey area with HMRC so if you did choose to sell your holiday home you could potentially end up with a Capital Gains Tax bill.
+This is a grey area with HMRC.
+Therefore, if you did choose to sell your holiday home, you could potentially end up with a Capital Gains Tax bill.

 If you are in this position, you should definitely seek professional advice.

-Entrepreneurs Relief can be used when you sell your furnished holiday let properties to reduce your capital gains tax.
+You can use Entrepreneurs Relief when you sell your furnished holiday let properties in order to reduce your Capital Gains Tax.